 If a local government thinks a state law or regulation creates an unfunded mandate on a municipality, it can seek a determination from the Office of the State Auditor (OSA).

 Please select the office for which you would like to make a public records request.
-For a request to an Executive Branch agency, please follow the link for that agency's Executive Office.

 The Office of the State Auditor reviews proposals from state agencies seeking to privatize state services to ensure they are in the best interest of Massachusetts taxpayers.

 Under Chapter 647 of the Acts of 1989, state agencies must immediately report to the Office of the State Auditor any lost, stolen, or unaccounted for state property or funds.

 Learn about the Open Meeting Law or report a violation with the Attorney General's Division of Open Government.